EDC Knives

 It allows genuinely ambidextrous use and if you are the lefties, don’t hesitate to get onboard to grab this EDC knife.

 Vosteed Thunderbird is a super fidgety knife.
 If you love to try different deployments, you should grab this.
-It’s a push-button lock pocket knife with a new mechanism. (patent pending) There are multiple ways to deploy for having more fun on your outdoor adventure.
+It’s a push-button lock pocket knife with a new mechanism. (patent pending) the locking system is fundamental to a knife's safety and function, with many innovative designs available.
+There are multiple ways to deploy for having more fun on your outdoor adventure.

 The blade is S35VN steel and it is good at maintaining the razor sharpness and has excellent corrosion resistance.